zhangzq71/Arduino-FOC/docs/simplefoc_library/digging_deeper/libray_source/index.md

 - Calculates motor angle and velocity ( using the [Mixed Time Frequency Method](https://github.com/askuric/Arduino-Mixed-Time-Frequency-Method)).
 - Support any type of optical and magnetic encoder.

-### `MagneticSensor.cpp/h`
+### `MagneticSensorSPI.cpp/h`
 Absolute Magnetic sensor(encoder) class implementation
 - Extends `Sensor` class
 - SPI communication
 - Calculates motor angle and velocity
-- Supports magnetic position sensors such as AS5048, AS5047 and similar.
+- Supports magnetic position sensors such as AS5048A, AS5047 and similar.

+### `MagneticSensorI2C.cpp/h`
+Absolute Magnetic sensor(encoder) class implementation
+- Extends `Sensor` class
+- I2C communication
+- Calculates motor angle and velocity
+- Supports magnetic position sensors such as AS5048B, AS5600 and similar

 ### `FOCutils.cpp/h`
 This is implementation of all the necessary hardware specific and FOC utility functions.